vipontes/tracker/README.md

 This is a PHP REST API using JWT authentication.

-The purpose of this API is to provide data to Tracker app, located at [Not Initialized yet](https://github.com/vipontes).
+The purpose of this API is to provide data to Tracker app, located at [TrackerApp](https://github.com/vipontes/tracker-app).

 This is the database schema used by this API: